 Your Phone and Computer’s Blue Light May Be Damaging Your Health

 Electronic devices like your cell phone, iPad and many other devices do more than just provide endless hours of entertainment and communication.
 These electronic devices may also be damaging your health – from your skin to your sleeping patterns.
 This can be through several things, from emf radiation, the noise they emit and also the visuals of the phone.
-We are going to touch on the visuals of the phone, but we would recommend you to click here to find out more about how the emfs of cell phones can harm you and how you can protect yourselves from them.
-So, let’s get to visuals.

 What is Blue Light?

 Most of us are using a device that emits blue light throughout the day, with studies suggesting that 60% of people spend more than 6 hours a day in front of a digital device.

 According to BlueLightExposed.com, blue light waves are among the shortest, highest energy wavelengths, causing flickers that create a glare that have been shown to reduce visual contrast and affect sharpness and clarity.
 “This flickering and glaring may be one of the reasons for eyestrain, headaches, physical and mental fatigue caused by any hours sitting in front of a computer screen or other electronic device.”
 LED black-light technology – including TVs, computers, laptops, smart phones and tablets – help enhance screen brightness and clarify, emitting very strong blue light waves.